unicef/unicef-material-ui/README.md

 ## Usage

 ### Adding UNICEF theme to your app

-This is customized version of theme for whole application.
-To use UNICEF theme add `MuiThemeProvider` at the top level of your app, it will set the custom styles of unicef down to the component tree.
+To use UNICEF theme add `MuiThemeProvider` at the top level of your app

-More info: <a href="https://material-ui.com/styles/advanced/#theming">Material-ui theming</a>

 ```jsx
 // App.js